-c.
-Uncomment cray_net.settings.hosts.data.login_node.hostname and set it to the hostname.
+Uncomment cray_net.settings.hosts.data.login_node.hostname and set it to the host name.

 This could be the machine name, for systems that have only one login node.
-For example, on a machine known as orion, this would be "orion."
-For systems with more than one login node, the hostname could be "orion1" for the first one, "orion2" for the second one, and so forth.
+For example, on a machine known as panda, this would be "panda."
+For systems with more than one login node, the host name could be "panda1" for the first one, "panda2" for the second one, and so forth.